Weak Fraisse categories: Weak domination and weak amalgamations

 Now suppose that $\fS$ is a dominating subcategory of $\fK$ and $\fS$ has the AP.
 Fix $z \in \ob{\fK}$ and using (C) choose a $\fK$-arrow $\map e z u$ such that $u \in \ob{\fS}$.
 Fix $\fK$-arrows $\map f u x$, $\map g u y$.
 Using (D), find $\fK$-arrows $\map{f'}{x}{x'}$, $\map{g'}{y}{y'}$ such that $f' \cmp f, g' \cmp g \in \fS$.
 Applying the AP, find $\fS$-arrows $\map{f''}{x'}{w}$, $\map{g''}{y'}{w}$ such that $f'' \cmp f' \cmp f = g'' \cmp g' \cmp g$.
 This shows that $\fK$ has the AP at $u$. \end{pf}

-The above proposition shows that, from the category-theoretic point of view, cofinal AP is not much different from AP, as long as we agree to restrict attention to dominating subcategories.
+The above proposition shows that, from the category-theoretic point of view, cofinal AP is not much different from AP, as long as we agree to switch to a dominating subcategory.
 Below is a significant and important weakening of the cofinal AP.
-In model theory, it was studied first by Ivanov~\cite{Ivanov}, later by Kechris and Rosendal~\cite{KechRos}, and very recently by Krawczyk and the author~\cite{KraKub}.
+In model theory, it was explicitly used first by Ivanov~\cite{Ivanov}, later by Kechris and Rosendal~\cite{KechRos}, and recently by Krawczyk and the author~\cite{KraKub}.

-Let $\fK$ be a category.
+\begin{df} Let $\fK$ be a category.
 We say that $\fK$ has the \define{weak amalgamation property}{weak amalgamation property} (briefly: WAP)\footnote{Ivanov~\cite{Ivanov} calls it the \emph{almost amalgamation property}, while we follow Kechris and Rosendal~\cite{KechRos} who use the adjective \emph{weak} instead of \emph{almost}.
 Actually, we have already considered the concept of \emph{almost amalgamations} in metric-enriched categories~\cite{Kub41}, where the meaning of ``almost'' is, roughly speaking, ``commuting with a small error''.} if for every $z\in \ob{\fK}$ there exists a $\fK$-arrow $\map e z{z'}$ such that for every $\fK$-arrows $\map f{z'}x$, $\map g{z'}y$ there are $\fK$-arrows $\map{f'}{x}{w}$, $\map{g'}{y}{w}$ satisfying